ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

 -   The categorical imperative is an ethical principle developed by Kant.
 It states that an action is morally good if it can be willed as a universal law, i.e. if it could be applied to everyone without leading to a contradiction.

-## 6. To understand a difficult metaphysical assertion from a philsopher, one only needs to figure out what morality the philosopher is aiming at.
+## 6. To understand a difficult metaphysical assertion from a philosopher, one only needs to figure out what morality the philosopher is aiming at.
 For it's the moral purpose of the philosopher that dictates the shape his philosophy will eventually grow in.
-There's nothing in philosophy that is absolutely impersonal. {#6-dot-to-understand-a-difficult-metaphysical-assertion-from-a-philsopher-one-only-needs-to-figure-out-what-morality-the-philosopher-is-aiming-at-dot-for-it-s-the-moral-purpose-of-the-philosopher-that-dictates-the-shape-his-philosophy-will-eventually-grow-in-dot-there-s-nothing-in-philosophy-that-is-absolutely-impersonal-dot}
+There's nothing in philosophy that is impersonal. {#6-dot-to-understand-a-difficult-metaphysical-assertion-from-a-philosopher-one-only-needs-to-figure-out-what-morality-the-philosopher-is-aiming-at-dot-for-it-s-the-moral-purpose-of-the-philosopher-that-dictates-the-shape-his-philosophy-will-eventually-grow-in-dot-there-s-nothing-in-philosophy-that-is-impersonal-dot}

 How did he work up to this conclusion?